SRI PDF Downloads

 Featuring Scanning Stage

-The LARIAT MKI NEXAFS imaging spectrometers are currently in operational transition at Brookhaven National Laboratory NSLS II beamline operated by National Institute of Standards & Technology (NIST) and under the direction of Dr. Daniel Fischer.
+The LARIAT MKI NEXAFS imaging spectrometer is currently in operation at Brookhaven National Laboratory NSLS II beamline operated by National Institute of Standards & Technology (NIST) and under the direction of Dr. Daniel Fischer.

 LARIAT is an acronym for Large Area Rapid Imaging Analytical Tool.
 The rapid imaging capability is derived from two factors: